Last Word’s move to Adestra sets the foundations of First-Person Marketing

 40% increase in open rates

 Compared to the same time last year, their open rate has increased by 40% showing that their messages are reaching the right audience, at the right time.
-While the increase in click-throughs has been a more modest 7%, they now have the time and to focus on improving content engagement too.
+While the increase in click-throughs has been a more modest 7%, they now have the time and future plan to focus on improving content engagement too.

 What are they planning next?

-As they’ve observed the effects of relevant messaging first-hand, Last Word are now looking to implement dynamic content in their email templates including elements like live maps, video and countdown clocks.
+As they’ve observed the effects of relevant messaging first-hand, Last Word is now looking to implement dynamic content in their email templates including elements like live maps, video and countdown clocks.
 To take their personalization to the next level, the team is also looking to use data from the website on content consumption patterns to tailor content within the emails as well.

 Email campaign examples